xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products.md

 For showing related products in the Add to cart popup, you will also need the addon [Add to Cart Popup](https://market.x-cart.com/addons/add-to-cart-popup.html).
 For more info on using the addon, see {% link "Add to Cart PopUp Module" ref_1iGC8Efj %}.

-### Product tabs
+### Change the set of tabs displayed on the product page in the Customer area
-X-Cart uses the Product tabs feature to present the detailed product info to the customers in the most suitable format.
+X-Cart uses the **Product tabs** feature to present the detailed product info to the customers in the most suitable format.
 ![tabs-cus.png]({{site.baseurl}}/attachments/ref_fhzzxDTy/tabs-cus.png)

 The set of product tabs displayed to a customer is defined in the **Tabs** tab: